 Other (please specify)

+[agreed]

-9. Subject to the basic concepts of your legal system, does your country criminalize attempting to commit trafficking in persons (art.
+10. Subject to the basic concepts of your legal system, does your country criminalize attempting to commit trafficking in persons (art.
 5, para.
 2 (a), in conjunction with art.
 3)?

 Yes Yes, in part No

 (a) Please explain.
 If the answer is “Yes” or “Yes, in part”, please cite the applicable law(s) and/or other measure(s), including the applicable sanctions for this offence.